agcdtmr/learning-publicly/what-is-cURL.md

 Client: This is the program or device that requests a service or data.
 It initiates the communication.
 Examples include your web browser (Chrome, Firefox), a mobile app, or, in your case, the cURL command.

 Server: This is the program or device that provides the service or data in response to the request.
-In your AWS task, the API Gateway endpoint is the server (or rather, the gateway to the server that processes the request).
+In AWS, the API Gateway endpoint is the server (or rather, the gateway to the server that processes the request).

 ## Why It's Called "Client"
 cURL is called a "client" because when you execute the command, it immediately takes on the role of the requester: